h0ssimo/h0ssimo.github.io/_drafts/articles/tips-and-tricks-an-artist-friendly-approach-to-sculpt-groom-hair.md

 * If you're sculpting hair, it's still the same; you have to somewhat forget about details and nail down the primary shapes.

 ##### Secondary Shapes

+The Secondary shapes, live inside the primary forms.
+At this stage, you're gonna add a bit more definition on top of what you had before.
+To put it in a nutshell, take one of your references on Photoshop and blur it.
+See those lines?!
+They're the secondary shapes.

+However, if you ask about the definition, I'll reply: "The Secondary Shapes, are the ones that include hair breakups and the connectivity or the flow of the hair.
+They're made of smaller strokes than the Primary Forms, and bigger ones than the Tertiary Details.
+They're groups of hairs that are related to each other in a smooth flow."